ullmannJan/spectran/README.md

 ## Development

+Install module into environment

+    pip install -e .[dev]

+### Extensibility

 Spectran is written to provide extensive possibilities for extension.
 Just extend the `spectran.daq.DAQ` class for a new driver and implement all necessary functions.

-Install module into environment

-    pip install -e .[dev]
+Then add this class to list of drivers in `spectran.daq.__init__`